Data Warehouse Testing (vs ETL Testing)

 The complexity of data warehouse testing with its various use cases makes a compelling case for bringing in sophisticated automation into this framework.
 By using a reliable ETL tool, for instance, the focus on testing remains on data rather than on the peripheral infrastructure.

 Talend Data Fabric offers a single suite of self-service apps for data integration and integrity.
 With a centralized solution, Talend Data Fabric collects data across systems, performs governance, transforms data to new formats, and improves overall data quality — aiding the data warehouse testing process.
-Ensure your data reliability today by establishing an easy-to-use but effective data warehouse testing process.
+Ensure your data reliability by establishing an easy-to-use but effective data warehouse testing process.
 Give Talend a try today.